vackosar/vackosar.github.io/_posts/2017-07-05-Easy-Online-Independence-1-Mail-Backup.md

 4. configure your sync preferences

 #### Syncthing via the App
 You definitely should sync a folder to your phone.
+ICloud can do this apparently, but to keep your files yours you can use Syncthing.
 You don't need to sync huge files, but some small once you definitely should.
 Syncthing is now available also [for Android on F-Droid](https://syncthing.net/downloads/), which seems to be very simple to install.
 I need to try, so far I use Syncthing via Termux package below.

 ##### Syncthing on Android with Termux
-This options doesn't have options to download only on Wifi.
+This options doesn't have options to download only on Wi-Fi.
-In Termux the setup is almost the same as in general Linxu, except you will miss your glorious keyboard from your Desktop.
+In Termux the setup is almost the same as in general Linux, except you will miss your glorious keyboard from your Desktop.

 Steps: